GrandGarcon/icewater_public_review/contracts/report/general-overview.md

 ## static testing run of slither :
--
+- didnt returned any major logs apart from the potential bugs of using block.timestamp and the  mutation of the state via the external function contracts.

 ### 1.RewardsManager :
     - functions for getting rewards as H20 tokens call `ERC20rewards.claimReward(address account)` (claim reward ) should have the modifier that insures the instantiation of the modifier)  only by the address caller of the above function , thus avoiding the potential version of external state change in the execution.
-    - also before minting there is no  functional check regarding whether the liquidity is successful or not .
+    - also before minting there is no  functional checks about the availablity of the input amount or the sufficient liquidity ,  causing gas inefficient attacks .

 ### 2. Controller :
-    - having
-    -

-        -
     - VirtualPool :
-        - swapAB and swapBA should have been similar,
+        - swapAB and swapBA could  have been similar, and there can be an function sort that will keep the order in check whenever be the corresponding nature of the contracts .

 ## 3. VirtualPool: